thegetty/terracottas/source/views/discussion/discussion-a.md

-class="smcaps">BC.</span> They are evidence of the artists’ determination to preserve the most distinctive characteristics of the local production, in which the iconographic types and the formal traits of the Late-Classical Attic school can be clearly identified.[^41]
+class="smcaps">BC.</span> They are evidence of the artists’ determination to preserve the most distinctive characteristics of the local production, in which the iconographic types and the formal traits of the Late Classical Attic school can be clearly identified.[^41]

 The Orpheus figure, with his distinct features and the solid plasticity